INSTALLING A SUPERCHARGER AND INTERCOOLER ON MG MIDGET, AUSTIN HEALEY SPRITE, OR MORRIS MINOR

 A single 8-1/2” long 5/16-18 bolt acts as the alternator pivot and mount for the 54mm idler pulley—Dayco part no. 8535, which turns on a combination bushing and spacer.
 This photo series shows the simple setup:

 The highest quality combination bushing and spacer we could find is actually a lawnmower part.
 Its internal diameter is 3/8” but this does not affect is usefulness in this application.

 The bushing’s external diameter where it inserts into the idler pulley is a few thousandths over.
-Turning it for a light press fit takes less than five minutes using a drill motor secured in a bench vise, a length of 3/8” all thread or bolt, a couple of nuts and some washers.
+Turning it for a light press fit takes just seconds using a drill motor secured in a bench vise, a length of 3/8” all thread or bolt, a couple of nuts and some washers.
 This photo series shows how to turn the bushing:

 Use very light, even pressure on the file and check the fit often, as the operation only takes a few seconds.
 Make sure your are rotating the bushing opposite to the cutting direction of the file’s teeth, or things will go much slower.

 relocate the horns